igor47/blog/_posts/2017-04-26-thoughts-on-leaving-airbnb.md

 The Nginx instances, collectively known as Charon, become our front-end load balancer.
 The Charon instances were discovered by Akamai through DNS, where they were entered manually.
 After inbound traffic arrived at a Charon instnace, it would be routed to the correct service based on request parameters -- most often the hostname in the request headers.
-`HAProxy` took traffic for a specific service and dispatch load balance it to actual instances providing that service.
+`HAProxy` took traffic for a specific service (by port number on `localhost`) and load balance it to actual instances providing that service.
 Once this system was deployed, I was able to kill our ELBs.
-It was very convenient to have service routing be consistent throughout the stack -- an instance would receive traffic if and only if `nerve` was active on that instance.
+It was very convenient to have service routing be consistent throughout the stack -- an instance would receive traffic if and only if `nerve` was active on that instance, whether or not it was a "backend" or "frontend" service.

 This system worked well enough until Spring 2016.
 At that time, several problems arose.
 The biggest was that all traffic bound for the Charon boxes was coming from Akamai, and Akamai was not doing a good job load-balancing between the Charon instances.
-Since some of these instances were receiving a lion's share of the traffic, and since `haproxy` is single-threaded, we were seeing high CPU usage on those instances.
+Since some of these instances were receiving a lion's share of the traffic, and since `haproxy` is single-threaded, we were seeing traffic queueing due to high CPU usage on those instances.
 Scaling the Charon cluster wasn't helping, since we would still end up with individual hot instances.

 Akamai claimed that [Route53](https://aws.amazon.com/route53/) [weighted resource sets](http://docs.aws.amazon.com/Route53/latest/DeveloperGuide/routing-policy.html#routing-policy-weighted) were to blame, since they return only a single IP address every time a name is resolved.